Marlo Peralta

-Marlo Mendoza Peralta, D.D. (born July 13, 1950, in San Carlos, Pangasinan), is a prelate of the Roman Catholic Church in the Philippines.
-He is the current Archbishop of Nueva Segovia in the Philippines.
+Marlo Mendoza Peralta (born July 13, 1950, in San Carlos, Pangasinan), is a prelate of the Roman Catholic Church in the Philippines.
+He is the Metropolitan Archbishop emeritus of Nueva Segovia in the Philippines (2013-2025).

 Career

 Marlo Mendoza Peralta was ordained priest of Urdaneta, Pangasinan, Philippines on March 31, 1975.
 He was consecrated bishop on March 31, 2006.
 He then succeeded as Bishop of Alaminos on July 1, 2007, to 2014.

 Archbishop of Nueva Segovia

 On December 30, 2013, Pope Francis appointed Peralta to Archbishop of Nueva Segovia replacing retiring Archbishop Ernesto Salgado.

+Pope Leo XIV accepted his resignation on 4 November 2025, naming David William Antonio, up until then Bishop of Ilagan, as his successor.